jwt-dotnet/jwt/README.md

                  })
             .AddJwt(options =>
                  {
-                     // secrets, needed only for symmetric algorithms options.Keys = new[] { "GQDstcKsx0NHjPOuXOYg5MbeJ1XT0uFiwDVvVBrk" };
+                     // secrets, required only for symmetric algorithms options.Keys = new[] { "GQDstcKsx0NHjPOuXOYg5MbeJ1XT0uFiwDVvVBrk" };

                      // force JwtDecoder to throw exception if JWT signature is invalid options.VerifySignature = true;
                  });
+  // the non-generic version AddJwt() requires you to register an instance of IAlgorithmFactory manually services.AddSingleton<IAlgorithmFactory>(new RSAlgorithmFactory(certificate));
+  // or
+  services.AddSingleton<IAlgorithmFactory>(new DelegateAlgorithmFactory(algorithm));

+  // or use the generic version AddJwt<TFactory() if you have a custom implementation of IAlgorithmFactory
+  // AddJwt<MyCustomAlgorithmFactory(options => ...);
 }

 public void Configure(IApplicationBuilder app)